MichaelUnger/SourceProp/README.md

 # SourceProp
-## Cosmic-Ray Propagation in Source and from Source to Earth
+Propagation of ultra-high-energy in the source environent and through intergalactic space.

 ## Usage